Be Confident! Towards Trustworthy Graph Neural Networks via Confidence Calibration: Experiments

 \textbf{Experimental settings.} For the base model GCN and GAT, i.e., the uncalibrated model, we follow parameters suggested by \citep{gcn} and \citep{gat} and further carefully tune them to get optimal performance.
 For the post-hoc calibration technique, we follow the official implementation \citep{guocalibration,beyond_ts}.
 For our CaGCN, we train a two-layer GCN with the hidden layer dimension to be 16.
 We set $\lambda=0.5$ for all datasets, weight decay to be 5e-3 for Cora, Citeseer, Pubmed and 0.03 for CoraFull.
 Other parameters of CaGCN follows \citep{gcn}.
 We evaluate the performance of confidence calibration by ECE \citep{ece}, NLL \citep{nll} and Brier Score (BS) \citep{brier_score}, which we expect are smaller, and we set the bin number $M=20$ for ECE (more details can be seen in Appendix \ref{sec:ece_nll}).
 For all methods, we randomly run 10 times and report the average results.
 More detailed experimental settings can be seen in Appendix \ref{sec:dataset}.

-\textbf{Results.} Table \ref{tab:ece} reports the calibration results evaluated by ECE (more results on NLL and Brier Score are in Appendix \ref{appendix:cal}).
-We have the following observations: (1) Compared with uncalibrated models and other baselines, CaGCN generally achieves the best performance.
+\textbf{Results.} Table \ref{tab:ece} reports calibration results evaluated by ECE (more results on NLL and Brier Score are in Appendix \ref{appendix:cal}).
+We have the following observations: (1) Compared with uncalibrated models and other baselines, CaGCN is statistically significantly better at the * 0.05 level and ** 0.01 level.
 (2) The ECE values on uncalibrated models are generally the highest, implying that GCN and GAT are poorly calibrated.
 (3) MS behaves badly on datasets with many classes, e.g., CoraFull.
 This is because the number of parameters for matrix scaling scales quadratically with the number of classes while the size of the validation set keeps unchanged.
-Therefore, it will over-fit to the small validation set when the dataset has a great number of classes.
+Therefore, it will over-fit to the small validation set when dataset has a great number of classes.
 However, CaGCN does not have this problem.

 \textbf{Additional analysis.} In Section \ref{sec:notation} we visualize the under-confidence problem of existing GNNs using reliability diagrams.
 Here we utilize the same visualization method to make a comparison before and after confidence calibration.
 As shown in Fig. \ref{fig:result_re1}, Fig. \ref{fig:result_re2}, Fig. \ref{fig:result_dis1} and Fig. \ref{fig:result_dis2} in the appendix, we can find that the confidence is well-calibrated after calibration.